Lanceqt/jsonDB/README.md

-# jsonDB: A Lightweight, Cross-Environment JSON Database Module
+# jsonDB: jsonDB: A Lightweight, Cross-Environment JSON Database Module (Deno Support in Progress)

 jsonDB is a versatile and easy-to-use database module designed to work seamlessly with Deno, Node.js, and browser environments.
+The primary focus is currently on Deno support, with Node.js and browser support to follow.
 It enables developers to perform essential CRUD operations on JSON data stored as documents, providing a lightweight and flexible solution for various applications.

 ## What jsonDB is: